section-engineering-education/engineering-education/content/articles/sentiment-analysis-with-spacy-and-scikit-learn/index.md

 For example.

 - "This app keeps on crashing.
-What should I do?": This shows "Need for assistance"
+What should I do?": This shows "Need for assistance."

 For a practical guide on intent detection [click](https://rasa.com/blog/rasa-nlu-in-depth-part-1-intent-classification/)